mattsherwood87/CoNNECT/docs/source/administration/booking.rst

 MRI Scheduling through wright.edu is as follows:

 Step 1: Start by going to wright.edu/connect-lab.
-The introductory CoNNECT page should look like Figure 2.
+The introductory CoNNECT page should look like Figure 4.

 .. figure:: ./_images/wright.edu.connect.lab.PNG
    :align:  center
    :width:  100%

-   Fig. 2 CoNNECT lab page on Wright State's campus website.
+   CoNNECT lab page on Wright State's campus website.

 Step 2: Select MRI Calender on the banner to the right.
-Shown in Figure 3.
+Shown in Figure 5.

 .. figure:: ./_images/wright.edu.connect.lab.mri.calender.png
    :align:  center
    :width:  100%

-   Fig. 3 MRI Calender highlighted on the WSU CoNNECT lab website.
+   MRI Calender highlighted on the WSU CoNNECT lab website.

 Step 3: Once into the MRI Calender, select view by week on the drop down menu to the upper right quadrant of the calender.